mfornos/awesome-microservices/README.md

 - [QUIC-WG](https://quicwg.org/) - IETF Working Group that is chartered to deliver the next transport protocol for the Internet.
 - [QUIC-Transport](https://tools.ietf.org/html/draft-ietf-quic-transport-27) - A UDP-based multiplexed and secure transport.

-### CoAP

-- [RFC7252](http://coap.technology/spec.html) - The Constrained Application Protocol (CoAP) is a specialized web transfer protocol for use with constrained nodes and constrained networks in the Internet of Things.

 ### RPC